encode/django-rest-framework/docs/api-guide/filtering.md

         'DEFAULT_FILTER_BACKENDS': ('rest_framework.filters.DjangoFilterBackend',)
     }

-You can also set the authentication policy on a per-view, or per-viewset basis, using the `GenericAPIView` class based views.
+You can also set the filter backends on a per-view, or per-viewset basis, using the `GenericAPIView` class based views.

     class UserListView(generics.ListAPIView):